UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/minecraft.md

  * If the mouse cursor is flickering, try setting VSync on by dragging the FPS limit slider to the left.

  * Joining a Minecraft server with 'anti-cheat' will not get you banned if you use Hooks(in the options), since servers cannot run code on your machine.

+ * You can click Enable window resizing to remove the window title, giving you more space.

 ## Default options